programmingnoob53/functions-and-header-files/README.md

 I’m currently a first-year CS student at UJ 🇿🇦
 This project helps me solidify the basics of:

--C++ syntax
+C++ syntax
--Memory and pointers
+Memory and pointers
--Functional thinking
+Functional thinking
--Clean code structure
+Clean code structure

 One day, I want to build bigger things like a chess engine(stockfish) and my own AI assistant — this is the beginning of that journey.
 --------------